arizon-dread/clamav-rest-sigmon/README.md

 This application is meant to be a sidecar, a stand-alone container or a cronjob to monitor the signature age of [clamav-rest](https://github.com/ajilach/clamav-rest) since the project decided not to implement this feature in the core API.
 Feel free to fork or use this alongside `clamav-rest` according to the [LICENSE](./LICENSE)

+## Nota Bene

+* When clamav-rest restarts, it will start with the signatures from when the container image was created.
+After about two minutes, the signatures will be loaded.
+They are fetched on startup but need time to download and be consumed by clamav before they are fully loaded.
+During this time, clamav-rest-sigmon will return `420`.

 ## Endpoint

 * `GET /health/signature-age`